Why Is Paint Stripping Necessary?Updated: November 20, 2023

 - Changing finishes: Some projects call for different finishes than a part was originally coated in, like switching from an oil-based finish to a tinted varnish or similar.
 The most effective and long-lasting way to refinish an already-painted item is by stripping it and starting over, rather than layering the new finish on top of the old and getting inconsistent results.

 - Creating a more workable surface: Some components must be smooth and uniform down to the millimeter, especially delicate parts used in mechanical projects or machinery.
-Stripping the item’s paint and finish is the best way to smooth the surface of any irregularities and ensure a cleaner application.
+Stripping the item’s paint surface and finish is the best way to smooth the surface of any irregularities and ensure a cleaner application.

 How to Strip Paint